paulbradshaw/MED7373-Data-Journalism/README.md

 * Workshop: Querying large datasets using SQL
 * Task: Development of data journalism project - reflection on data-driven vs hypothesis-driven methods
 * Reading:
   * Vallance-Jones & McKie (2017) ch5: Working with databases URL
   * Hammond (2015): From computer-assisted to data-driven: Journalism and Big Data

-## Week 11:  Bots, AI and machine learning
+## Week 11: Here come the robots: AI, machine learning and bots

 By the end of this week you should be able to identify ways that AI, machine learning and bots can play a role within journalism, both internal- and public-facing, and articulate the critical and ethical issues raised by AI technologies.
 You should also be able to create a basic bot, and identify relevant libraries for using machine learning within programming.